Cardinals vs. Royals Player Props Betting Odds

-Player prop bet options for Nolan Arenado, Bobby Witt Jr. and others are listed when the St. Louis Cardinals visit the Kansas City Royals at Kauffman Stadium on Friday at 8:10 PM ET.
+Bookmakers have set player props for Nolan Arenado, Bobby Witt Jr. and others when the St. Louis Cardinals visit the Kansas City Royals at Kauffman Stadium on Saturday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!